Decent-Partners/Decent-overview/README.md

 - produce a tool to support cross chain identity profiling for poular chains (DIDs could inspire this work)
 - extend a graph indexing facility to operate cross chain for popular chains

-### 10. COMMUNITY NETWORKS
+### 11. COMMUNITY NETWORKS

 Partners
 **SHOULD**
-- develop creative networks with entities such as MoCDA, FTTF, New-Futures, Auto Fabrica, Weapons of Reason.
+- develop creative networks as Layer 3 DAOs with entities such as MoCDA, FTTF, New-Futures, Auto Fabrica, Weapons of Reason.
 - prioritise long term development of emerging talent and ideas over more established or 'mainstream' talent.

-**SHOULD**
 - enable artists, creators and organisations to easily fund, govern and manage their own entities.
 - enable creative assets to be packaged into higher order entities ("community IP").
 - enable the issuance of loans, backed by creative assets ("creative collateral") to enable additional sales.